Car Wax Reviews: Which is the Best Car Wax?

 Eagle One 2081616 Nanowax (Spray)

-Use if you’re looking for easy-to-use waxes, or want to add an additional layer of protection to your car in a hurry, but we’d recommend avoiding it if you need a wax that’ll last a long time.
+Use if you’re looking for easy-to-use waxes, or want to add an additional layer of protection to your car in a hurry.
+But we would recommend avoiding it if you need a wax that’ll last a long time.

 Autoglym High-Definition Wax (Paste)

-Another high-end offering, Autoglym’s high-definition wax produces a really beautiful shine and creates an almost glassy finish that does a very good job of lending any colour of paint-job a fresh and vibrant edge.
-It does lose ground when it comes to durability though, and it does lack some of the depth and character that some other, slightly cheaper waxes (like Mother’s California Gold) can produce for a much lower price point.
+Another high-end offering, Autoglym’s high-definition wax produces a really beautiful shine.
+Creating an almost glassy finish that does a very good job of lending any colour of paint-job a fresh and vibrant edge.
+It does lose ground when it comes to durability though.
+It does lack some of the depth and character that some other, slightly cheaper waxes (like Mother’s California Gold) can produce for a much lower price point.

 About the Author: